Maryland Lawsuits AgainstAhmet A Baschat, M.D.

 Ahmet A. Baschat, M.D. is an obstetrician-gynecologist affiliated with Johns Hopkins Hospital.
 He is a board-certified physician in both standard OB-GYN care and maternal-fetal medicine, which focuses on the management of high risk pregnancies and acute fetal conditions.
 Dr. Bashat is a professor of gynecology and obstetrics at Johns Hopkins and serves as director of the hospital’s Center for Fetal Therapy.
 Prior to joining the medical staff at Johns Hopkins in 2014, Dr. Baschat taught at the University of Maryland School of Medicine and directed its maternal-fetal medicine and fetal therapy programs.
 Although this page is solely focused on Dr. Baschat, you can find other information relating to lawsuits for medical malpractice against Johns Hopkins Hospital here, and the University of Maryland Medical System here.

-The first available complaint listed the following allegations:
+The first available complaint lists the following allegations:

 - Failing to properly monitor a distressed fetus.
 The minor plaintiff’s mother experienced complications throughout her pregnancy and was admitted to the defendant hospital after her water prematurely broke at 30 weeks and 6 days of gestation.
 Despite these obvious risk factors to the fetus, the minor plaintiff’s parents alleged that electronic fetal monitoring was only administered sporadically for the nearly five days the minor plaintiff’s mother remained in the hospital prior to delivery.

 - Failing to perform a timely cesarean section.
 After the minor plaintiff’s mother continuously leaked amniotic fluid for five days during her stay at the defendant hospital, she began experiencing painful contractions.
 Fetal monitoring revealed the baby had an elevated heart rate and was in a breech position, and she was subsequently delivered via cesarean section.
 Following her birth, she was diagnosed with several severe and permanent conditions, including cerebral palsy.
 Her parents alleged that the delay in administering a cesarean section contributed to her birth injuries.